 EDUCATION & CURRICULUM

-Play based learning, flexible learning environments and beautiful bonding relationships ensure our children develop into capable, kind, caring, resilient and curious human beings.
+Play based, flexible learning environments and beautiful bonding relationships ensure that each child is a valued and respected member of our educational setting.
+Educators model positive behaviours that help our children to grow into capable, kind, environmentally responsible human beings.

 Ladybugs (0-2 yrs)